Product Feed Optimization Checklist for 2026: The Complete Guide

 Level 5: Multi-Channel and Automation

-• [ ] Feed audit running on every sync — Catch new errors as products change, not days later when performance drops.
+[ ] Feed audit running on every sync — Conduct a product feed audit to catch new errors as products change, not days later when performance drops.

 How to Prioritize